Summer Program Ideas

 Regular university courses, either residential or commuter program.

+Paid stipend.
 Conduct original engineering research in an 8-week program under faculty members at UCLA.
-This is better than free – you are paid a stipend.

 UCSB Summer Pre-College Programs